hero media

 Because we all deserve some well-earned time off.

-There’s always that one colleague who was organised enough to book their leave to align with the state’s holidays, leaving the rest of the office envious of their lovely two-week break with minimal leave used.
+There’s always that one colleague who is organised enough to book their leave to align with the state’s holidays, leaving the rest of the office envious of their lovely two-week break where minimal leave was used.

 A car crossing a bridge in a rainforest